Freeseer/freeseer/source/contribute/students.rst

 ---------------
 1. `Register a (free) GitHub account <https://github.com/>`_ if you don't have one
-2. Introduce yourself to the Freeseer community via the :ref:`mailing list <mailing-list-label>` and tell us your GitHub username
+2. Introduce yourself to the Freeseer community via the :ref:`mailing list <mailing-list-label>` and tell us:

+   - your GitHub username
+   - why you chose Freeseer
+   - what you hope to learn
 3. :ref:`Fork freeseer <fork-freeseer-label>` and get it up and running
 4. Make a copy of the `project proposal <todo>`_ on Google Docs (``File`` > ``Make Copy``)
 5. Start thinking of ways how you can improve Freeseer!